AnunukemSam/collaborative-todo-list/README.md

 ## 📝 How to Run the Project

-Key points:

-Use three backticks before and after the directory structure.

-Don’t use extra backticks for the inner block (markdown or plaintext)—this isn't needed inside a code block.

-Now, this should work perfectly when you copy and paste into your README file.
-It will show the directory structure as a code block and the rest of the content will remain unaffected.
-Let me know how it goes!

-## 📝 How to Run the Project

 Follow these steps to replicate the project:

 1. **Clone the Repository**: Clone the GitHub repository to your local machine: